wabarc/cairn/README.md

 ## License

-This software is released under the terms of the GNU General Public License v3.0.
+This software is released under the terms of the MIT.
 See the [LICENSE](https://github.com/wabarc/cairn/blob/main/LICENSE) file for details.